 Currently and in light of the Covid 19 Pandemic we require all patients to read and sign a declaration form before we commence with any treatments.
 Symptoms of Covid 19 may include a fever , fatigue , dry cough , difficulty breathing and loss of sense of smell.
 Patients are asked not to attend if they or any members of their household currently have or experienced any of the symptoms listed within the last 14 days.

 Team Buckley have strict policies on our and your safety and have structured the clinic so that we minimise as much as possible contact with other clients.
 We also carry out a thorough cleaning regime between clients and ask patients unless necessary to use their own toilet facilities before attending.
 Please also bring your own mask , however , we have some in stock for a small charge if you forget.
-With the colder weather now arriving we ask also that you bring your own towels.
+Please also bring your own towels.

 Please only enter the clinic at your designated time and please stay outside if you arrive early. if you are late it is likely we will have to shorten the session due to need of extra time to plan , clean and prepare for the next client.
 There is hand sanitiser at the desk please use this and sign your declaration form and we will take payment.
 Preferably if you have had the declaration form sent to you print this off and bring it with you.
 Please do not attend any appointment and inform the clinic asap if you have any of the symptoms of Covid 19.
 You will need to sign a health declaration form each time you attend the clinic.